RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CopyRotamerMover.md

 Mover and documentation created 17 October 2016 by Vikram K. Mulligan, Baker laboratory (vmullig@uw.edu).

 ## CopyRotamerMover
-This is a very simple mover that copies the residue identity and/or sidechain conformation from one position (the _template_) to another (the _target_).
+This is a very simple mover that copies the residue identity and/or sidechain conformation from one residue in a pose (the _template_) to another (the _target_).

 ```
 <CopyRotamer name=(&string) template_res_index=(&int) target_res_index=(&int) copy_identity=(true &bool) copy_torsions=(true &bool) />